airpair/git-powered-collaborative-blogging/post.md

 Pretty much anything part Git, or Octocat related is going to be cool.
-If you've already enjoyed some of the epic community posts that have gone viral on  AirPair, it gives me great pleasure knowing from today our community content is  about to get way more awesome, because ***authors can now work with readers using Forks and Pull Requests***.
+If you've already enjoyed some of the epic community posts that have gone viral on  AirPair it gives me great pleasure knowing that from today on our community content is  about to get way more awesome, because ***authors can now work with readers using Forks and Pull Requests***.